Iran's Khamenei blames Gulf Arab states for military parade attack

 The assault, which wounded at least 70 people, targeted a viewing stand where Iranian officials had gathered in the city of Ahvaz to watch an annual event marking the start of the Islamic Republic’s 1980-88 war with Iraq, state television said.

-Iran has been relatively stable compared with neighbouring Arab countries that have grappled with upheaval since the 2011 uprisings across the Middle East.

 Women and children died in the assault, state news IRNA agency reported.
-Pictures of soldiers shielding children with their bodies or carrying them away were shared on social media.

 The assailants had hidden weapons near the parade route several days in advance, said Brigadier General Abolfazl Shekarchi, a senior spokesman for Iran’s armed forces.

-“All four terrorists were quickly neutralized by security forces,” Shekarchi told state television.
+“All four terrorists were quickly neutralised by security forces,” Shekarchi told state television.
 “A four-year-old girl and a wheelchair-bound war veteran were among the dead.”

 Attacks on the military are rare in Iran.